Lincoln is proud to be the birthplace of TeamMates and the program’s largest chapter.

 The TeamMates Mentoring Program began in 1991 with the vision of University of Nebraska Head Football Coach Tom Osborne and his wife Nancy.
 That year 22 football players met with middle school students in Lincoln Public Schools.
 Coach Osborne felt that the athletes in his program could make an impact on the academic success of these middle school students.
 Of those 22 original mentees, 21 graduated from high school, and 18 went on to graduate from post-secondary programs.

 Increasing the Impact

-The program matches a student with an adult volunteer mentor to provide one hour of individual mentoring each week during the school year.
-Activities during the mentoring hour range from homework assignments to sharing common interests to simply engaging in conversation.
-No matter how they choose to spend their time, matches in the TeamMates Mentoring Program of Lincoln continue to carry on the tradition of success set over 25 years ago.
+In partnership with Lincoln Public Schools, the Lincoln chapter of TeamMates includes over 1,200 students from every corner of the city.
+The program matches a student with an adult volunteer mentor who meets weekly with students during the school year.
+Activities during meetings include playing games, completing craft or community service projects, shooting hoops, taking a walk or simply engaging in conversation.
+No matter how they choose to spend their time, matches in the Lincoln TeamMates Program continue to carry-on the tradition of success that began more than 30 years ago.